 auscultation from the right atrioventricular

-valve is going to be in the right fourth intercostal
+valve is going to be in the left fourth intercostal

 space.
 And then, here’s the vector that’s